rgommezz/react-native-scroll-bottom-sheet/README.md

 # Scroll Bottom Sheet

-Cross platform scrollable bottom sheet with virtualisation support, with fully native animations, that integrates with all core scrollable components from React Native: [FlatList](https://reactnative.dev/docs/flatlist), [ScrollView](https://reactnative.dev/docs/scrollview) and [SectionList](https://reactnative.dev/docs/sectionlist).
+Cross platform scrollable bottom sheet with virtualisation support and fully native animations, that integrates with all core scrollable components from React Native: [FlatList](https://reactnative.dev/docs/flatlist), [ScrollView](https://reactnative.dev/docs/scrollview) and [SectionList](https://reactnative.dev/docs/sectionlist).
 Also, it's 100% compatible with Expo.

 ## Features
 - **Virtualisation support**: `FlatList` and `SectionList` components are 1st class citizens, as well as `ScrollView` :electron: